json-hc/json-hc-specification/gameserver-json-example.md

 #### self link in the server object

-If the `server` object contains a self link + etag, make a conditional PATCH request with body `name=My%20New%20Server`.
+If the `server` object contains a `http://json-hc.org/rels/self` link + etag, make a conditional PATCH request with body `name=My%20New%20Server`.

 The response has a 204 NO CONTENT status code.